Silverun/twitter-clone/README.md

 ### Description:
 This is a mobile first CRUD app that copies some functionality and design aspects of Twitter.
-This was made purelly for practice and in order to learn new skills.
+This was made purely for practice and in order to learn new skills.

 <p>Brief showcase video:</p>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=sONww5EfKR0" target="_blank">